 During the summer of 2009, the DCU Center underwent the first phase of a multi-year capital improvement project ($8.5M), which included an electrical service upgrade and the complete replacement of the ice surface.

-Continuing to provide the best possible experience for the promoter, performer and patron, the DCU Center is owned by the City of Worcester and managed by SMG, the world's leading private management and developing firm for public assembly facilities.
-Headquartered in Philadelphia, SMG provides management services to over 200 venues.
-SMG also offers food and beverage operations through our in house catering company, SAVOR… Catering by SMG.
+Continuing to provide the best possible experience for the promoter, performer and patron, the DCU Center is owned by the City of Worcester and managed by ASM Global, the world's leading private management and developing firm for public assembly facilities.
+Headquartered in Los Angeles, California and Philadelphia, Pennsylvania, ASM Global is the gold standard in facility management.